 A variety of heavy metals are present in the environment.
 Some occur naturally, while others may be present due to pollution.
 Some, in small amounts, play important roles in the body, while others have no known beneficial purpose in terms of health.
 High levels of heavy metals in the body, both those that are nutritionally necessary and those that are not, is called heavy metal toxicity and can cause a long list of symptoms and health problems.

-The most commonly encountered heavy metals include ones that the body requires are the same ones that we come into contact with most often, such as zinc, copper, chromium, manganese and iron.
-While they enhance health in trace amounts, they can become toxic at high levels.
-These metals are typically obtained from foods, a route by which it is extremely rare for metals ingested in food to lead to negative health effects.
+The heavy metals that the body requires are the same ones that we come into contact with most often, such as zinc, copper, chromium, manganese and iron.
+While these essential elements enhance health in trace amounts, they can become heavy metal poisoning at high levels.
+These metals are typically obtained from foods, though it is extremely rare for metals ingested in food to lead to negative health effects.
 Exposure to toxic levels of these metals typically occurs via overuse of dietary supplements, industrial/workplace exposure or medical issues that impair metabolism, such as liver or kidney disease.

 Other heavy metals commonly encountered in the environment are metals that serve no purpose in the body, but may still collect in its tissues, such as mercury, lead, cadmium, arsenic and aluminum.
 Common exposure sources include:

-- Mercury – Exposure occurs via inhalation, skin absorption or ingestion.
+Mercury – Exposure occurs via inhalation, skin absorption or ingestion.
 Common sources are air pollution, mercury amalgam dental fillings, mercury-based vaccine preservatives, cosmetics, and dietary exposure, most commonly via contaminated seafood.
 Fluorescent light bulbs and older, glass thermometers contain mercury, and if broken, can be a source of exposure.
 Methylmercury is a particularly poisonous form of mercury that forms when the mercury in water, soil, or plants comes into contact with a specific bacteria.

-- Lead – Common sources of toxic exposure include lead-based paints, which are most common to find in older homes in the United States and can be ingested as flakes or inhaled as dust, contaminated water and/or water pipes, air pollution, and workplace exposure.
+Lead – Common sources of toxic lead exposure include lead-based paints, which are most common to find in older homes in the United States and can be ingested as flakes or inhaled as dust, contaminated water and/or water pipes, air pollution, and workplace exposure.
 Some cosmetics contain lead, particularly lipsticks, improperly glazed ceramic dishes may leach lead, and it has been found in some toys, particularly imported plastic ones.

 While there is no way to avoid exposure to heavy metals altogether, there are steps you can take to reduce your likelihood of exposure.
 For instance, you can reduce your change of mercury exposure by limiting consumption of fish and seafood to no more than once or twice a week.
-Similarly, you can reduce your exposure to lead by looking into lead content of dishes, cosmetics and toys.
+Similarly, you can reduce your exposure to lead by looking into lead content of dishware, cookware, cosmetics, and toys.
 Choosing organic foods can limit exposure through pesticides and arsenic-laced poultry.
-Other initial approaches you should consider to limit exposure to heavy metals are using stainless steel or enamel cookware, avoiding use of aluminum foil, processed foods and aluminum-containing medications can help, as can installing a water purification system.
+Other initial approaches you should consider to limit exposure to heavy metals are using stainless steel or enamel cookware, avoiding use of aluminum foil, eating fewer processed foods, avoiding medications that contain aluminum, and installing a water purification system.
 Your healthcare provider can provide you with more information on how to limit your exposure to heavy metals.

-Symptoms of acute heavy metal toxicity generally appear quite quickly after exposure and may include:
+Symptoms of acute heavy metal toxicity generally appear quite quickly after recent exposure and may include:

 - Numbness or tingling in arms, hands, legs and or feet